4 Day Masai Mara - Lake Nakuru Camping Safari in Kenya

 Lake Nakuru National Park

-Lake Nakuru National Park a shallow alkaline lake which lies about 100 miles north of Nairobi.
+Lake Nakuru National Park is a shallow alkaline lake that lies about 100 miles north of Nairobi.
 The lake is world famous as the location of the greatest bird spectacle on earth - myriads of pink flamingos whose numbers are legion, often more than a million, literally turn its shores pink.
-They feed on the abundant algae which thrive in the warm waters.
+They feed on the abundant algae that thrive in the warm waters.

 Maasai Mara National Park

-The Maasai Mara National Reserve is probably the most famous and most visited reserve in Kenya.
+The Maasai Mara National Reserve is probably the most famous and most visited reserves in Kenya.
 It offers breathtaking views as seen in the film "Out of Africa," much of which was filmed there.
-It has an extraordinary density of animals including "the big five" - lions, leopards, elephants, buffaloes, rhinoceros, and many varieties of plains game.
+It has an extraordinary density of animals, including "the Big Five" - lions, leopards, elephants, buffalo, rhinoceros, and many varieties of plains game.

-Accommodation ranges from stone built lodges to luxury tented camps.
+Accommodation ranges from stone-built lodges to luxury tented camps.
 The area to the north owned by the Maasai offers great game viewing, game walks, and night games.
 Safari operators set up private camps for small groups seeking exclusive and traditional safaris out of the reserve.
-In the reserve are four tented camps and two lodges.
+At the reserve are four tented camps and two lodges.

 Food